Estimating Gibbs free energies via isobaric-isothermal flows: Results

 \subsection{Gibbs free energies}

 We finally compare Gibbs free energy estimates obtained with our trained models with MD estimates for all three system sizes.
-For the MD baseline estimates, we first borrow the Helmholtz free energy estimates published in our previous work~\cite{Wirnsberger2022normalizing} and promote these to Gibbs free energy estimates following the method proposed by Cheng and Ceriotti \cite{Cheng2018}.
+For the MD baseline estimates, we first borrow the Helmholtz free energy estimates published in Ref.~\cite{Wirnsberger2022normalizing} and promote these to Gibbs free energy estimates following the method proposed by Cheng and Ceriotti \cite{Cheng2018}.
 The Gibbs free energy is related to the Helmholtz free energy by

 where $h_\text{ref}$ defines the fixed simulation cell for which we know the Helmholtz free energy estimate, and $\nlog p (h_\text{ref} \g P, T)$ denotes the log-density of the reference box at fixed pressure and temperature.
-To obtain and estimate of this quantity, we first fit a $6$-dimensional Gaussian to the shape data sampled in an $NPT$-simulation, and then evaluate the log-density of the fit on the reference box analytically.
+To obtain an estimate of this quantity, we first fit a $6$-dimensional Gaussian to the shape data sampled in an $NPT$-simulation, and then evaluate the log-density of the fit on the reference box analytically.

 Table~\ref{tab:fe} contains the Gibbs free energy differences predicted by our models, using the LFEP estimator in Eq.~\eqref{eq:fep}, with the MD baseline estimates computed using Eq.~\eqref{eq:dFtodG}.
 We find excellent agreement of both methods across all system sizes, verifying that our \ourmodel{} can resolve even the fine free energy difference between cubic and hexagonal ice accurately.